waleedahmq/credit-card-payment/README.md

 4- Make sure the database "payment" exists in the PostgreSQL.
 If there is none with this name, make sure to create it.

-5- Try start your project with "Node server.js" command on terminal from root of the project.
+5- Try start your project with "npm start" command on terminal from root of the project.
 Open the app in broswer on given port.
 Default port is 3000.

 6- To run test case, try "npm test" command.
 The folder "test" contains the code of test case.